cultpenguin/sippi-all/doc/Algorithms/chapGenesim/mps_genesim.rst

 ---------------

 If the verbose level is higher than one 5 temporary grids are written do disk.
-In case the training image has the name 'ti.dat' the follwing grids are exported as EAS files :
+In case the training image has the name 'ti.dat' the following grids are exported as EAS files :

-ti.dat\_tg1\_0.gslib: The distance for the last accepted match, when scanninng the training image.
+ti.dat\_tg1\_0.gslib: The distance for the last accepted match, when scanning the training image.

 ti.dat\_tg2\_0.gslib: The number of counts used to set up the conditional probability density.
 When using Direct Sampling,